-- A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by the ADA Compliance Officer (or another University office acting at the ADA Compliance Officer's request) and a copy forwarded to the complainant no later than thirty (45) days after receipt of the complaint, unless the ADA Compliance Officer has good cause for an extension of time.
+- A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by the ADA Compliance Officer (or another University office acting at the ADA Compliance Officer's request) and a copy forwarded to the complainant no later than forty five (45) days after receipt of the complaint, unless the ADA Compliance Officer has good cause for an extension of time.

 - The ADA Compliance Officer shall maintain the files and records of the University of Massachusetts Boston relating to complaints filed.

 - Appeals of the ADA Compliance Officer's decision should be directed to the Chancellor within ten (10) days.
 Decisions of the Chancellor (or the Chancellor’s designee) are final.

 - The right of a person to a prompt and equitable resolution of the complaint filed hereunder shall not be impaired by the person's pursuit of other remedies, such as the filing of an ADA/Section 504 complaint with the responsible federal department or agency.
 Use of this grievance procedure is not a prerequisite to the pursuit of other remedies.